TheThingsNetwork/docs/_content/gateways/troubleshooting/semtech-udp.md

 > This section contains the most frequent issues with packet forwarders.
 If you find issues that are not covered in this guide, feel free to reach out to [The Things Network community forum](https://www.thethingsnetwork.org/forum).

-## Ensuring the packet forwarder is running
+## Ensure the packet forwarder is running

 You will first want to ensure that the process is correctly running.
 Depending on your system, you can use `ps`, `ps -a` or `ps -A` to display all the running processes.
 It will return a list of processes, with their PIDs: